gabrielflorit/file-geocoder/README.md

 ## Notes

-file-geocoder import the JSON/CSV file to a [NeDB](https://github.com/louischatriot/nedb "NeDB") datastore before geocoding.
+**file-geocoder** imports the JSON/CSV file to a [NeDB](https://github.com/louischatriot/nedb "NeDB") datastore before geocoding.
 For performance reasons, NeDB [keeps a copy of the whole database in memory](https://github.com/louischatriot/nedb "Memory footprint").
-In other words, file-geocoder is a memory hog: if the JSON file is 1GB, you better have at least that much RAM.
+In other words, **file-geocoder** is a memory hog.
+If the JSON file is 1GB, you better have at least that much RAM.